h2oai/h2o-tutorials/tutorials/glrm/glrm-tutorial.md

 	pathToData <- "/data/h2o-training/glrm/subject01_walk1.csv"
 	gait.hex <- h2o.importFile(path = pathToData, destination_frame = "gait.hex")

-###### Get a summary of the imported dataset.
+###### Get a summary of the imported data set.
 	dim(gait.hex)
 	summary(gait.hex)

 ###### Build a basic GLRM using quadratic loss and no regularization.
-Since this dataset has no missing values, this is equivalent to principal components analysis (PCA).
+Since this data set has no missing values, this is equivalent to principal components analysis (PCA).
 We skip the first column since it is the time index, set the rank k = 10, and allow the algorithm to run for a maximum of 1,000 iterations.
 	gait.glrm <- h2o.glrm(training_frame = gait.hex, cols = 2:ncol(gait.hex), k = 10, loss = "Quadratic",
 	                      regularization_x = "None", regularization_y = "None", max_iterations = 1000)